 This is a manual written to organisations or institutions working with entrepreneurship.
 It is a traning manual for facilitators.
 It has been developed and tested in Ghana, but the methodology is not geographically exlusive to Ghana, but it is applicable anywhere although the specific constraints faced by youth in developing countries and Ghana have been incorporated.

-The model consists of 11 modules: Modules 1-8 are designed to be carried out in a bootcamp training, whereas modules 9-11 are designed to take place in follow up trainings.
+The model consists of 11 modules: Modules 1-8 are

+are designed to be carried out in a bootcamp training, whereas module 9-11 is designed to take place in follow up trainings.

 STARTING THE TRAINING